 Quite a few of your shows are recreations of key historical events – a risky proposition at present.

-We have been very anal about the fact that we don’t go wrong – the facts need to be adhered to.
+We have been very particular about the fact that we don’t go wrong – the facts need to be adhered to.
 When we are taking an adaptation, we religiously follow it.
 We tend to let showrunners and writers build worlds keeping in mind that they don’t dither away from the foundational material.
 Whatever is in the book should be in the show.

 Indian history has a lot of stories to mine.
 We watch shows like The Crown all the time, but we haven’t made anything like it.
 It’s a tall claim, but it is something we aspire to.